 - Newspapers have numerous “beat” reporters covering specialized issues for the main news section, editorial page editors, op-ed opinion pieces, letters to the editor, the business section, consumer reporters, and “style” sections offering soft news.

-A news release is an up-to-the-minute summary of the importance of your news.
-Include who, what, when, and details of why and how.
+A press release is an up-to-the-minute summary of the importance of your news, which includes answers to the five w's (who, what, when, where and why) in paragraph form.
 Be sure to type it on your school’s or organization’s letterhead, or provide your professional contact information.
-If possible, include sharp black-and-white photos of students preparing for a special event that you have planned.
-Be sure to attach a separate sheet for each photo, identifying the students and explaining what they are doing.
-Contact your local paper and ask how they prefer to receive a news release and, according to their direction, either mail, e-mail, fax or hand deliver the news release.
+Contact your local paper and ask how they prefer to receive a news release and, according to their direction, either mail, e-mail or fax the news release.
 Don’t forget your own school newspaper and other special publications.

-Often when your news is not pressing or significant enough to warrant a news conference or media briefing, you should still send out a news release.
+Oftentimes if your news is not pressing or significant enough to warrant a news conference or media briefing, you should still send out a news release.
 Keep in mind, however, that the newsrooms of America are inundated with news releases.
 The average editor may receive several hundred news releases in a typical week.
 Although no precise data has been collected, general opinion and observation indicate that only 10 to 20 percent of news releases submitted to the media are used in some way.
 If the news release is to survive as a conveyer of information, it must be issued with discretion—only if the information is really news.
-Your news release must be written as skillfully as possible and directed to the appropriate person.

 Public Service Announcements (PSAs)